langchain-ai/lcel-teacher/README.md

 In `eval/` you will see `eval.csv`.

-Update this to LangSmith as a dataset, `code-langchain-eval`.
+Use this to create a LangSmith as a dataset, `code-langchain-eval`.

 Run notebook to kick off eval:
 ```
 poetry run jupyter notebook
 ```

-You can see an example eval [here](https://smith.langchain.com/public/747fea3b-7fa1-441b-8080-80f5e09ec518/d).
+You can see an example eval [here](https://smith.langchain.com/public/85ce2833-3ef3-44fe-a282-e50d51767653/d).